avielBS/ButterflyHostIOS-/README.md

 ## Comments

-If you don't have CocoaPods In your project, visit here : https://cocoapods.org/
+* If you don't have CocoaPods In your project, visit here : https://cocoapods.org/
+* check out Localization suuport and add it to your project !